TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Index.rst

 If your classes cannot be found, try the following approaches.

-- Dump the class loading information manually with the following command: `php typo3/cli_dispatch.phpsh extbase extension:dumpclassloadinginformation`
+- Dump the class loading information manually with the following command: `php typo3/sysext/core/bin/typo3 dumpautoload`
 - If that command itself fails, please (manually) uninstall the extension and simply try reinstalling it (via the Extension Manager).
 - If you are still not lucky, the issue is definitely on your side and you should double check the write permissions on :file:`typo3temp`.